alejandrobll/py-sphviewer/README.md

 Py-SPHViewer is a publicly available Python package to visualize and explore N-body + Hidrodynamical simulations.
-The Smoothed Particle Hydrodynamics interpolation scheme is used to interpolate the underlaying density field (or any other property) traced by a finite set of particles, t hus producing smooth images of a particle distribution that can be easily interpreted.
+The Smoothed Particle Hydrodynamics interpolation scheme is used to interpolate the underlaying density field (or any other property) traced by a finite set of particles, thus producing smooth images of a particle distribution that can be easily interpreted.
 It does also provide the natural way for visualizing in a self-consistent way gas dynamical simulations in which the same technique is used to compute the particle interactions.

 Part of the code is written in C, but it can be used interactively from Python, using tools such as [Ipython](http://ipython.org/) or [Ipython notebook](http://ipython.org/).
 It does not only smooth the properties of particles over a ceratin influence domain, but also allows to explore the simulated volumes using different projections.